Vancouver-KDD/blog-study/README.md

 - $30 will be submitted to the group leader
 - $5 will be deducted if you don’t post an article
 - $2 will be deducted if you are late to post an article
+- $5 will be deducted if you don't participate in the weekly meeting(every Tuesday)
 - If the balance is all used, you cannot join the next study
 - The money gathered will be used for snacks or coffee at the last meeting
 - All remaining will be returned